-Capitalists are a world-wide exclusive minority of devious greed-driven power-crazed self-justifying opportunist who strive single-mindedly for unlimited self-gain by gambling the livelihoods of the rest of humanity.
+Capitalists are an exclusive global minority of devious greed-driven power-crazed self-justifying opportunists who strive single-mindedly for unlimited self-gain by gambling the livelihoods of the rest of humanity.
 [PDF]

-Because they possess wealth and power, it is assumed by most that the rich elite also are of high intellect.
+Capitalists possess wealth and power.
+It is therefore assumed by most that the this rich elite also are of high intellect.
 However, their mental abilities, though meticulously honed, are extremely specialised.
 They invariably appear quite shallow and unperceptive in every subject other than those which pertain to satisfying their own narrow self-interest of unlimited acquisition.

 When I was a boy, we stopped for a picnic in the wilds of the Forest of Bowland.
-There I discovered two starving kittens which had been abandoned.
+I discovered there two thin starving kittens which had been abandoned.
 Feeling sorry for them, I managed to persuade my parents to adopt them.
 One was all black.
 One was black and white.
-So I called them Blacky and Blighty.
+I named them Blacky and Blighty.
 At meal times, their food was divided into two piles.
 Blighty was greedy.
-She always stood over her own portion while gobbling up Blacky's portion faster than Blacky could eat it.
-Once Blacky's portion had gone, Blighty gulped her own portion while maintaining an impudently defensive posture over it to prevent Blacky from getting any.
+She always stood over her own pile while gobbling up Blacky's pile faster than Blacky could eat it.
+Once Blacky's pile had gone, Blighty gulped her own pile while maintaining an impudently defensive posture over it to prevent Blacky from getting any.
 Shortly after, Blighty would throw up.

 To me, the greedy kitten typified the mentality of those who possess and control the economic resources of the Earth, the enterprises which form them into products, and the global 'free' market through which those products are exchanged.
 Their singular aim in life is to acquire.
 To acquire beyond their natural needs.
 To acquire without limit.
 Each is driven as if by an insatiable inner force to out-acquire all his peers.
 Their only measure of an individual's stature is his wealth.
 His rank within their society is determined solely by his propensity for acquisition.